pdrohm/Leviathan/README.md

 # Leviathan

-Levianis based on Bruce.
+Leviathan is based on Bruce.
 Is meant to be a versatile ESP32 firmware that supports a ton of offensive features focusing to facilitate on Red Team operations.
 It also supports m5stack products and works great with Cardputer and Sticks.

 # Discord Server